scholtzan/scholtzan.net/content/blog/homebridge-rusty-spotify.md

   }
 ```

-The generated config needs to copied to the Homebridge config file (e.g. `~/.homebridge/config.json`).
+The generated config needs to be copied to the Homebridge config file (e.g. `~/.homebridge/config.json`).

 ## Building, Publishing and Installing the Plugin